-This selection follows the default target window set in the "Network settings" section of the Inventory tab.
-If the ad unit is in an app, the target window is ignored.
+This selection follows the default target window set in the Inventory section's "Network settings".
+If the ad unit is in a mobile app, the target window is ignored.
 For Android and iOS apps, ads load in a new, unnamed browser window.

 - _top: The landing page will load in the full body of the window, breaking out of any framesets.

 - _blank: The landing page will open in a new, unnamed window.